 An SCI is one of the most serious injuries you can experience in a car crash.
 The spinal cord is a network of nerves that connects the brain to the body; it’s essentially a transmitter that relays messages from the brain to the body and vice versa.

 If the spinal cord suffers damage in an accident, those messages can be disrupted or cut off completely, causing loss of mobility or sensation or even partial or total paralysis.

 The same movements that cause whiplash and back injuries are responsible for spinal cord injuries.
 People who have suffered damage to their spinal cord often find it difficult to return to work, stay active, and take care of their families.

 The violent, jolting movements in a rear-end crash can cause a person’s brain to strike against their skull.
 When this happens with enough force, the person may suffer a traumatic brain injury (TBI).
 If a person has suffered this type of injury, there will usually be some immediate pain or discomfort, but sometimes the injury goes undetected for days or even weeks.

 TBIs are serious injuries that can cause a host of issues, including memory loss, personality and mood changes, and even death.
-Mild symptoms include confusion and disorientation, headache, blurred vision, and a brief period of unconsciousness.

 Symptoms pointing to a severe brain injury include seizures, fluid from the nose or ears, and unequal pupil dilation.